Close-up of a wooden door handle and latch plate, fixing a door that won't close

 Fix:

-- Mark a cut line on the bottom of the door, measured from the top of the door to that distance shorter than now.
+2. Mark a cut line on the bottom of the door, measured from the top.

-For laminate flooring, you may instead be able to plane just the bottom without fully cutting — saves the door’s finished look.
+For minor drags, you may instead be able to plane just the bottom without fully cutting, saves the door’s finished look.

 Common Mistakes to Avoid